On Death

 This is the lie that keeps you

-turned away from me in this undying moment.
+turning away from me in this undying moment.

-you do not need to be repaired or saved
+You do not need to be repaired or saved

 only remembered.